It used to be that the term Green Business denoted a specific kind of product.

 However you do it, devote yourself to making it clear that being sustainable is important to you and that you’re a Green Business.

-Otherwise, we might have to label you as the other guy… an Immoral or Dirty Business.
+Otherwise, we might have to label you as the other guy… a Dirty Business.